gary391/Automating-aws-using-python/README.md

 # Automating-aws-using-python

-Repository for automating aws using python
+Repository for automating aws using python.